ahvonenj/gistr/README.md

 Verbose logging

 -v = --verbose

+When showing gist details:

+Output gist details to file (defaults to terminal output)

+--tofile

+When pulling gists:

+To output pulled gists to some other directory than the current working directory

+-d="" = --dir="" = --directory=""

 ```

 ### Create a gist

+`gist add <file1> <file2> ... [<-b (1 gist, n files)>] [<-d="" (Gist description)>] [<-v (Verbose logging)>]`

 Uploads one or more files as one or more gists to Github and saved a reference to those files into a local database-file.

-`gist add <file1> <file2> ... [<-b (1 gist, n files)>] [<-d="" (Gist description)>] [<-v (Verbose logging)>]`

 Example:
 `gist add myfile1.txt myfile2.txt --bundle -d="Gist description" -v`

 ### List gists

+`gist list`

 Lists references to gisted files, located in a local database-file.

-`gist list`

 ### Find gists by description or filename

+`gist find <search>`

 Find references to gisted files, located in a local database-file.

-`gist find <search>`

 Example:
 `gist find gulpfile`
 `gist find "math library"`

+### Show gist details

+`gist show <Gist #>`

+Outputs details of a saved gist reference, located in a local database-file.

+`Gist #`'s can be found by calling `gist list`.

+Example:
+`gist show 5`
+`gist show 4 --tofile` (Creates a file named `gist-<gistID>.txt` to the cwd)

+### Pull gist from Github's Gists

+`gist pull <Gist #>`

+Pulls a gist and all associated files to that gist from Github's Gists.

+Example:
+`gist pull 3` (Pulls the gist and writes the files into cwd)
+`gist pull 2 -d="somefolder"` (Pulls the gist and writes the files into `cwd/somefolder/`)

 ## Authentication